A Sunday Times bestseller, THREADS OF LIFE is an evocative and moving book about the need we all have to tell our story.

 It's an astonishing feat, this patchwork quilt of history, culture and politics, which takes us from Saxon England to colonised African tribes, Palestinian villages, rural China and the cramped homes of American slaves . . .
 Her highly impressive debut is a richly textured and moving record of a history that has largely being lost. - Sunday Times

 Triumphant . . . an inspiration to anyone who has ever thought of picking up a needle and thread. - Mail on Sunday

 Astonishing . . .
 Hunter studied creative writing and cleverly uses personal narrative to create a persona one will instantly like . . . so well written. - TLS

 A blend of history and memoir, the book roves across centuries and continents to reveal how sewing has played a crucial part in our lives - from courts and battlefields to prisons and drawing rooms...
 Many of the stories in Threads of Life are heart-breaking...This beautiful, moving book makes you want to rush out and grab a needle.

 Enthralling...
 By unpicking the seams of the clothes on our backs, Clare Hunter has brought to light elements of history that have languished in our collective attic for far too long.
 Threads

 Enthralling...beautiful...
 An inspiring and moving sideways look at history. - Sunday Express

 Clare Hunter has been a banner-maker, community textile artist and textile curator for over twenty years and has established the community enterprise NeedleWorks in Glasgow.
 She was a finalist for the Aesthetica Creative Writing Award, and had a story published in its 2017 Annual.
 She was also a recipient of a Creative Scotland Award in 2016.
-Threads of Life is her first book.
+Her first book, Threads of Life, won the Saltire First Book Award.